CSCI-GA-2820-SP24-001/orders/README.md

 ## Overview

-This project template contains starter code for your class project.
-The `/service` folder contains your `models.py` file for your model and a `routes.py` file for your service.
+This project contains code for the `/Orders` project.
+The folder contains a `models.py` file for the model and a `routes.py` file for the service.
 The `/tests` folder has test case starter code for testing the model and the service separately.
 All you need to do is add your functionality.
 You can use the [lab-flask-tdd](https://github.com/nyu-devops/lab-flask-tdd) for code examples to copy from.

 ## Automatic Setup